The-going/evlproject/content/core/oob-drivers/_index.md

   </tr>
   <tr>
     <td>GPIO <sup>*</sup></td>
-    <td>bcm2835-gpio</td>
+    <td>gpio-bcm2835</td>
+    <td>gpio-mxc</td>
   </tr>
 </table>
 </div>

-<sup>*</sup> In theory, any GPIO controller based on the generic
+<sup>*</sup> In theory, any GPIO pin controller based on the generic
-GPIOLIB services should be real-time ready since the latter implements the out-of-band interface for all of them.
-In practice, each controller we may want to use in such context should still be audited though, in order to make sure that no in-band service is called under the hood in its `->get()` and `->set()` pin state handlers.
-Only the controllers which have been audited and tested are listed in the table.
+GPIOLIB services should be real-time ready since the latter implements the out-of-band interface for all of them, at the exception of controllers which can sleep from their `->get()` and `->set()` pin state handlers.
+In practice, each controller we may want to use in such context should still be audited though, in order to make sure that no in-band service (e.g. common non-raw spinlocks) is called under the hood by these handlers.
+Only the controllers which are known to work in out-of-band mode are listed in the table.

 ---